 - ¼ cup secondary liquid to balance the deglazing liquid

-- A bit of fat for mouth feel
+- A bit of fat like butter or oil for mouth feel

 - complementary herbs minced

 - While meat is resting, sauté shallots/onion in the fat left in the pan (add a bit of oil if there is no fat)

 - With the heat on high, pour in your deglazing liquid and stir up all the fond from the bottom of the pan.
 Reduce by ½ - this will not take long - watch it carefully.